 A few words of introduction

-In those few articles, I would like to describe our two fantastic journeys to Cornwall, which we made in 2015 and 2016.
+In this couple of articles, I would like to describe our two fantastic journeys to Cornwall, which we made in 2015 and 2016.
 There were 2 separate journeys managed from Cambridge to the Southwest part of the United Kingdom.
-Both of them led through Devon – one region adjacent to smaller Cornwall situated in the extreme south-west of the country.
-To be said on those journeys to Cornwall consisted of a few spots in aforementioned Devon county.
+Both of them led through Devon – one region adjacent to smaller Cornwall situated in the extreme southwest of the country.
+To be said those journeys to Cornwall consisted of a few spots in the aforementioned Devon county.

-Aside from a long description of both journeys I will try to give you five advice refers to visit Cornwall.
+Aside from a long description of both journeys, I will try to give you five pieces of advice referring to visiting Cornwall.

 We left Exeter around 7pm and returned to Cambridge around 6 hours later.
 It was amazing, although a ridiculous trip.
 I came to the conclusion, that Cornwall lays too far from East Anglia and it is not really possible to visit it without holidays.
 I was sleeping the next day at work.